mlswg/mls-protocol/draft-ietf-mls-protocol.md

 shares the same `hpke_init_key` with another KeyPackage in the group.

 The Commit MUST NOT combine proposals sent within different epochs.
-In the event that a valid proposal is omitted from the next Commit, the sender of the proposal SHOULD retransmit it in the new epoch.
+In the event that a valid proposal is omitted from the next Commit, and that proposal is still valid in the current epoch, the sender of the proposal MAY retransmit it.

 A member of the group MAY send a Commit that references no proposals at all, which would thus have an empty `proposals` vector.
 Such